abrarzargai/dsa/sorting.md

 ### How to Remember
 **"Bubble Sort: Swap Neighbors!"** 🛁➡️ This phrase helps you recall that in Bubble Sort, you only swap adjacent elements to sort the list.

-# What is Insertion Sort?
+# What is Insertion Sort?  (sort the one element at a time)
 A simple sorting algorithm that builds the final sorted array one element at a time. 🔄

 ### How It Works